Mojavesoft-Group/MiniGuinea/README.md

 MiniGuinea is a simple Chromium extension that:
 - Stops dozens of ad providers from serving their ads to your browser; including but not limited to Google Doubleclick, Amazon Advertising, and CoinZilla
-- Defeats several different analytics providers, most notably Google Analytics (not fully functional at the moment), Cloudflare Insights, and the United States Digital Analytics Program
+- Defeats several different analytics providers, most notably Google Analytics, Cloudflare Insights, and the United States Digital Analytics Program
 - Uses Manifest v3 (if you don't know what this means, don't worry about it)
 - Avoids interfering with the user experience as much as possible
 - Makes some websites load faster by blocking unwanted web requests